 Dig deep to figure out what makes you drink excessively.

 If stress makes you reach out for a drink, then you welcome the “high” that alcohol induces.
+Drinking veterans, for example, use alcohol as a coping mechanism for PTSD.
 You are at risk of drinking more than you can tolerate.
 If you drink to de-stress, you cannot quit alcohol or stay away from binge drinking unless you manage your stress levels.

 Feelings of frustration and helplessness can also make a person want to “prove” his or her worth by taking part in drinking competitions.
 Address your emotional needs instead of drowning them in a drink.
 Work on your fears and feelings of insecurity instead of seeking refuge in alcohol.